nodejs/node/doc/contributing/maintaining/maintaining-dependencies.md

   Not reporting the version is better than incorrectly reporting the version of the dependency bundled with Node.js, instead of the version for the externalized dependency.
-Use one of the existing externalized dependencies, like undici, as an example of how to update these files correctly.
+Use one of the existing externalized dependencies, like Undici, as an example of how to update these files correctly.
 Make sure to run the tests with the dependency externalized, as the tests will also need to be updated to handle this properly.